 Now that we’ve covered the benefits of listening to your customers, you will want to start thinking about how to implement this strategy into your product development routine.

 In different stages of the product development process, the approach you should be taking to obtain feedback differs.

 It is crucial to keep in mind that the feedback must be actionable, so it is necessary to plan in advance how to effectively gain customer insights and where to apply the findings.

 Below is a breakdown of the product development process, and why VoC is essential to each step and how you can apply the most suitable feedback tactics.

 To develop a new product the team has to generate a bunch of new ideas, this brainstorming process can be both stressful and extremely inefficient.
 Even when a set of ideas are agreed on, you are still taking on a high risk of failure in the market.

 To prevent such a “gut” based method, you should turn to your existing customers.

 Review what your customers have been saying, run a poll with your customers or request directly for suggestions.

 From concept to reality, you will be faced once again with many uncertainties in details and designs.

-Most companies turn to leaders or internal feedback networks in making development decisions.
+Most companies turn to leaders or internal feedback networks in prioritizing the roadmap.
 However, taking into consideration what we mentioned above, the customers know what they need best.
 So you should really be seeking for their opinions.